AbhinavMadahar/thesis/thesis-proposal/plan.md

 	- [ ] Read those survey papers, taking notes (TODO: identify what to note)
 	- [ ] Read papers referenced by those papers
 	- [ ] Recur the previous step until you've read two hundred papers or cannot find relevant unread papers, whichever comes first
-- [ ] Decide which subfields to focus on
-	- For each subfield, identify its:
+- [ ] Identify major subfields.
+For each subfield, identify
 		- [ ] goals,
 		- [ ] prior work,
 		- [ ] current work, and
 		- [ ] future directions
+- [ ] Decide which subfields to focus on for my thesis
+- [ ] Outline potential ways to further research in each subfield
 - [ ] Draft the thesis proposal
 	- [ ] Rough draft the content
 	- [ ] Format it appropriately (using the Columbia LaTeX template)